glennfrey/Physical_Verification_using_Sky130/README.md

 Now, if we pass the files to Netgen using the shell script, we get unique matching.
 ##### Lab 7 LVS For Macros
 ![](vsdpvday5/lab5ex7.png)
+The following exercise has macros involved, which are smaller synthesized digital blocks inside the top level digital block.
+If we take a look at the top level verilog code file, we find that the code looks like a gate level verilog netlist with all subcells instantiated already in the file.
+Let us look at the layout for the same in Magic, and then extract the layout netlist.
 ![](vsdpvday5/lab5ex7a.png)
+Once we have this, we can run a layout vs. verilog on the netlists using the run_lvs shell script as follows.
+The LVS does not really complete at all, and there are a whole lot of error messages.
+Netgen tells us that the module mgmt_protect is not structural (gate level) verilog, and thus treated as a blackbox.
+If we explore the verilog file for the same, we find that at line 242 there is one instance with a ~ operator in front of the signal name.
+This means that the line here is written in behavioral verilog and cannot be directly compared with a spice netlist.
 ![](vsdpvday5/lab5ex7b.png)
+The rectified gate level verilog file for this design can be found under the verilog/gl subdirectory, so let's edit the run_lvs shell script to match this.
 ![](vsdpvday5/lab5ex7c.png)
+Now when we run LVS, we get the following results.
 ![](vsdpvday5/lab5ex7d.png)
+From the comp.out file, it is clear that there are missing gnd pins (vssd1, vssd2, vssa1 and vssa2) in the layout netlist.
+Let's open the layout in Magic and search for the missing nets.
+While these pins do exist, we discover that as far as Magic is concerned, they are merged with other gnd pins.
+This behaviour is common to layout tools when representing substrates for substrate connectivity.
+To fix this, there is a layer in Magic called isosub that isolates substrate layers, though currently, Magic cannot isolate multiple substrate layers at one time.
+This is a feature that is still in development.
+Instead, to get an LVS match, we can try to merge all GND connections in the verilog to one net.
+This should be fine, since the ground pins on a chip will eventually all be connected together anyway.
+This way, if Magic cannot separate the gnd nets, we will ensure that they cannot be separated in the verilog either.
+First, we look at the mgmt_protect_hv submodules inside the gl directory, and add the following commands at the end of the file to merge the gnd nets.
+Other submodules do not need this, so we can directly do the changes in the top level module next.
+We also have to assign the other 2 isolated domains in this module.
+Now, when we run LVS again, we find a match.
 ##### Lab 8 LVS Digital PLL
 ![](vsdpvday5/lab5ex8.png)
 ![](vsdpvday5/lab5ex8a.png)